esalho/Derham-WP-Theme/README.md

 # WordPress Theme "Derham"

 My first jab at making a theme from scratch.
 It's still in it's ugly phase.
+It'll be finished one day.